madmurphy/cookies.js/README.md

 ##### Description

-Returns an array of all cookies readable from this location.
+Return an array of all cookies readable from the current location

 ### Clear all cookies